casting-video/react-native-camera/docs/RNCamera.md

  - `quality` (float between 0 to 1.0).
 This property is used to compress the output jpeg file with 1 meaning no jpeg compression will be applied.
 If no value is specified `quality:1` is used.

  - `base64` (boolean true or false) Use this with `true` if you want a base64 representation of the picture taken on the return data of your promise.
 If no value is specified `base64:false` is used.

  - `mirrorImage` (boolean true or false).
 Use this with `true` if you want the resulting rendered picture to be mirrored (inverted in the vertical axis).
 If no value is specified `mirrorImage:false` is used.

  - `exif` (boolean true or false) Use this with `true` if you want a exif data map of the picture taken on the return data of your promise.
 If no value is specified `exif:false` is used.

  - `fixOrientation` (android only, boolean true or false) Use this with `true` if you want to fix incorrect image orientation (can take up to 5 seconds on some devices).
 Do not provide this if you only need EXIF based orientation.

  - `forceUpOrientation` (iOS only, boolean true or false).
 This property allows to force portrait orientation based on actual data instead of exif data.

+ - `skipProcessing` (android only, boolean).
+This property skips all image processing on android, this makes taking photos super fast, but you loose some of the information, width, height and the ability to do some processing on the image (base64, width, quality, mirrorImage, exif, etc)

+- `doNotSave` (boolean true or false).
+Use this with `true` if you do not want the picture to be saved as a file to cache.
+If no value is specified `doNotSave:false` is used.
+If you only need the base64 for the image, you can use this with `base64:true` and avoid having to save the file.

+ - `pauseAfterCapture` (boolean true or false).
+If true, pause the preview layer immediately after capturing the image.
+You will need to call `cameraRef.resumePreview()` before using the camera again.
+If no value is specified `pauseAfterCapture:false` is used.

 The promise will be fulfilled with an object with some of the following properties: